stedolan/counterexamples/src/little-knowledge.md

 This property does not hold in OCaml, due to an optimisation that uses a special representation for a record containing only floating-point numbers (which are usually boxed in OCaml).
-However, since this representation is incompatible with the normal one, it is possible for a program to depend on the optimisation _not_ being applied:
+Since this representation is incompatible with the normal one, it is possible for a program to depend on the optimisation _not_ being applied: